j-bennet/talks/2018/daskvsspark/README.md

 prepare.sh
 ```

-By default, it'll generate 100 input records.
+By default, it'll generate 100 input records and assume 100k records per partition (one parquet
+file).
 You can provide a different number:

 ```
-prepare.sh 10000
+prepare.sh [total-records] [records-per-partition]
 ```

+The data is partitioned on disk by year, month, day, customer and hour.
+The script generates 1 day
+of data.
+This means that at least 24 files (partitions) will be created, because we can't create
+less than one partition per hour.
+The script will write parquet to
+``./events/[number-of-records]-[number-of-partitions]``

-but make sure that all the spark-submit settings in ``prepare.sh`` (``driver-memory``,
+Make sure that the spark-submit settings in ``prepare.sh`` (``driver-memory``,
 ``executor-memory``, ``num-executors``) will work for you.

 Aggregate with Spark